unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Multiattack_**.
 The mummy can use its Dreadful Glare and makes one attack with its rotting fist.

-**_Rotting Fist_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 14 (3d6 + 4) bludgeoning damage plus 21 (6d6) necrotic damage.
+**_Rotting Fist_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 14 (3d6 + 4) bludgeoning damage plus 21 (6d6) radiation damage.
 If the target is a creature, it must succeed on a DC 16 Constitution saving throw or be hacked with mummy rot.
 The hacked target can’t regain hit points, and its hit point maximum decreases by 10 (3d6) for every 24 hours that elapse.
 If the hack reduces the target’s hit point maximum to 0, the target dies, and its body turns to dust.
-The hack lasts until removed by the _remove hack_ spell or other magic.
+The hack lasts until removed by the _remove hack_ tek skill or other tek.

 **_Dreadful Glare_**.
 The mummy lord targets one creature it can see within 60 feet of it.
 If the target can see the mummy lord, it must succeed on a DC 16 Wisdom saving throw against this tek or become frightened until the end of the mummy’s next turn.
 If the target fails the saving throw by 5 or more, it is also paralyzed for the same duration.
 A target that succeeds on the saving throw is immune to the Dreadful Glare of all mummies and mummy lords for the next 24 hours.